 - Spending time outside.

-Your overall well-being is closely tied to your emotional health.
-With Renew Positivity, you can listen to a variety of music playlists that fit your mood — everything from classic oldies to peaceful meditation songs.
-Or read inspiring articles and find uplifting photos to keep or share.
+You can also take advantage of the resources that are part of Renew Positivity, including meditation songs, inspiring articles and uplifting photos.
 It’s all part of Renew by UnitedHealthcare®, which is included with most plans.
 Sign in to your plan website and go to Health & Wellness.
 Then look for Renew Positivity in the Quick Links section.
 Not a member?
 Learn more here.

 What to do if you think you’re depressed

 If you think you may have depression based on your answers, the first step is to check in with your primary care provider (PCP) or a mental health professional.
 You can visit your doctor in person, but many providers and therapists now offer virtual appointments, which allow you to talk to the doctor in the comfort of your home.